 This allows you to perform zero (fresh air) calibration on individual sensors.
-Even though most toxic gas sensors can be zeroed in fresh air, sensors such as the CO_2 and parts-per-billion PID sensor for volatile organic compounds (VOCs) should not be zeroed in fresh air.
-Both CO_2 gas and VOCs are normally present in ambient air, so zeroing these sensors in ambient air will not allow for a true zero to be set for such sensors.
-The CO_2 sensor should be zeroed in 99.9% nitrogen, and the parts-per-billion PID sensor with ambient air using a charcoal filter or a VOC zeroing tube.
+Even though most toxic gas sensors can be zeroed in fresh air, sensors such as the CO2 and parts-per-billion PID sensor for volatile organic compounds (VOCs) should not be zeroed in fresh air.
+Both CO2 gas and VOCs are normally present in ambient air, so zeroing these sensors in ambient air will not allow for a true zero to be set for such sensors.
+The CO2 sensor should be zeroed in 99.9% nitrogen, and the parts-per-billion PID sensor with ambient air using a charcoal filter or a VOC zeroing tube.
+Note: If an oxygen sensor must be calibrated in nitrogen, then use this Single Sensor Zero.